Food Safety

 Always use a food thermometer to confirm the foods you’ve grilled have reached a safe minimum internal temperature before you serve your customers.

 Grilled foods can harbor cancer-causing substances known as polycyclic aromatic hydrocarbons (PAHs).
-These chemicals are produced as fat burns off of meat and can attach to the meat you’re cooking.
+These chemicals are produced in fat and burn off meat, and can then attach to the meat you’re cooking.
 Thankfully, it is easy to reduce this health risk by ensuring you or your coworkers clean the grill before and after use, shorten the flame exposure time, and shorten the total grilling time.

 Broiling

 Unlike grilling, broiling cooks food at high temperatures from above.
 However, broiling shares the same risk for PAHs attaching to the meat you cook.
-Ensure you always use a clean, grated metal rack with slots so the fat can easily drip off of food while it cooks.
+Make sure you always use a clean, grated metal rack with slots so the fat can easily drip off of food while it cooks.

 Roasting